stormearthandlava/stormearthandlava.github.io/blog/_posts/2022-02-11-up-and-coming-memes.md

 ### Ticking Hotness
 > Venthyr & Skybreaker's Fiery Demise

 You're Fire.
 With the flick of a finger (a slow flick...like a 2.5s flick) you set ablaze up to 5 targets and heal companions at the same time.
 Before you know it and roughly around the time your spread fire extinguishes you can once more enkindle everyone.
 Meanwhile your everburning Fire Elemental empowers your burns even further.
 And what is this?
 A fire spewer on a stick?
 Count me in!

-Combining {{ site.data.legendary.venthyr }} with {{ site.data.legendary.skybreakers_fiery_demise }} and multiple permanent
+Combining {{ site.data.expansion_feature.sl.legendary.venthyr }} with {{ site.data.expansion_feature.sl.legendary.skybreakers_fiery_demise }} and multiple permanent
 targets will result in pretty neat CD reductions for {{ site.data.spell.chain_harvest }} to something like 18-20s effective CD.
 Your Covenant ability will spread {{ site.data.spell.fs }}.
-{{ site.data.legendary.skybreakers_fiery_demise }} will basically enforce critical hits on your {{ site.data.spell.fs }} ticks.
+{{ site.data.expansion_feature.sl.legendary.skybreakers_fiery_demise }} will basically enforce critical hits on your {{ site.data.spell.fs }} ticks.

 ![Ticking Hotness Synergy Flowchart](/assets/img/blog/9_2_memes/ticking_hotness_flowchart.png)